CP

 The emerging best practice isn't "choose Sitecore or choose AI"—it's architecting systems that leverage both effectively.

-Leading enterprises are implementing what Deloitte terms "augmented CMS architectures," where traditional platforms serve as the content governance and distribution backbone while specialized AI services handle content generation, optimization, and insights AI-driven personalization requires a modern, scalable content management system | Deloitte Canada.
+Leading enterprises are implementing what's often called "augmented CMS architectures," where traditional platforms serve as the content governance and distribution backbone while specialized AI services handle content generation, optimization, and insights AI-driven personalization requires a modern, scalable content management system | Deloitte Canada.
 This approach provides several advantages:

 Critical Implementation Considerations